Common toad: Reproduction

-The males arrive first and remain in the location for several weeks while the females only stay long enough to mate and spawn.
-Rather than fighting for the right to mate with a female, male toads may settle disputes by means of the pitch of their voice.
-Croaking provides a reliable sign of body size and hence of prowess.
-Nevertheless, fights occur in some instances.
-In a study at one pond where males outnumbered females by four or five to one, it was found that 38% of the males won the right to mate by defeating rivals in combat or by displacing other males already mounted on females.
-Male toads generally outnumber female toads at breeding ponds.
-A Swedish study found that female mortality was higher than that of males and that 41% of females did not come to the breeding pond in the spring and missed a year before reproducing again.
+The males arrive first and stay in the location for several weeks, whereas the females only stay long enough to mate and spawn.
+Rather than fighting for the right to mate with a female, male toads may resolve disputes through the pitch of their voice.
+The pitch of their croaking provides a reliable indication of body size, and therefore prowess.
+Nevertheless, fights do occur in some instances.
+A study of one pond, in which there were four to five times as many males as females, found that 38% of the males won the right to mate by defeating rivals in combat or by displacing other males that were already mounted on females.
+At breeding ponds, male toads generally outnumber females.
+A Swedish study found that female toads were more likely to die than males, with 41% not coming to the breeding pond in the spring, missing a year before reproducing again.